 A Rhodes Scholar from South Africa, educated at the University of Cape Town with a Bachelor of Laws (with Distinction), Josh did his MSc in African Studies and a Masters of Public Policy (with Distinction) at Oxford University.
 After a year working on Global Partnerships for the Rhodes Trust, Josh was recruited by Schmidt Futures, to support the global rollout of the Rise program for talented youth.
 Josh has taught on summer programs in Oxford for two years.

 Dr. Daniel Marshall

-A former policeman who did his PhD at Cambridge University, Daniel is now on the faculty of Criminal Justice in the School of Justice Studies Liverpool John Moores University, while continuing as a Visiting Scholar at the Institute of Criminology, Cambridge.
-Daniel has served on many special commissions and public bodies, and his book The Sex Offender Register: Politics, Policy, and Public Opinion is forthcoming in 2021.
+A former police officer who did his PhD at Cambridge University, Daniel is now on the faculty of Criminology in the Department of Sociology and the Manchester Centre for Youth Studies, Manchester Metropolitan University, while continuing as a Visiting Scholar at the Institute of Criminology, Cambridge.
+Daniel has served on many special commissions and public bodies and has published several articles and books on criminal justice.
+His recent book, The Sex Offender Register: Politics, Policy, and Public Opinion, was published in 2021.
 He has taught on summer programs for high school students since 2009.